Cooke County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Cooke County is $72,472.
 This is 5% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 8% lower.
+It is also 8% lower than the national median of $78,538.
 The poverty rate stands at 14.1%.
 This is 2% higher than the state poverty rate of 13.8%.
 The unemployment rate is 4.3%.
 This is 16% lower than the state rate of 5.1%.
 The median home value is $224,600.
 Housing costs are 14% lower than the state median of $260,400.
 The home-value-to-income ratio is 3.1x.
 72.2% of occupied housing units are owner-occupied.
 This homeownership rate is 15% higher than the state average of 62.6%.

 Race & Ethnicity